 In the previous article we discussed how you go about setting up mechanical forex trading systems.
-These automated software systems look for technical market indicators and buy or sell accordingly – sometimes without any input from a human operator.
+These mechanical trading systems look for technical market indicators and buy or sell accordingly – sometimes without any input from a human operator.
 As a result, they have become controversial.
 After all, the idea of a computer generating money while you sleep seems a little too good to be true.

-But there are several reasons that automated trading is legitimate.
+But there are several reasons that automated forex trading is legitimate.

 First, any profit you receive is because of value added work – you set up the system in an intelligent, informed way.
 Like any software engineer, you had to do coding, back testing, forward testing, and assume the responsibility for monitoring your program.
 All of that represents value.